mantidproject/mantid/dev-docs/source/MVPTutorial/ModelExerciseSolution.rst

         # connect statements
         self.view.plotSignal.connect(self.updatePlot)

-And the Main module should now pass the two models into the presenter:
+And the Main module should now pass the two models into the Presenter:

 .. code-block:: python